asranasinghe/city_crime/README.md

 ## III.
 Raw Data Sources

-The crime stats for each city are compiled using either UCR or NIBRS (see "Section III.
-About UCR-NIBRS + Bridging the Gap" for more info) protocols, depending on the year.
+The crime stats for each city are compiled using either UCR SRS metrics or NIBRS, depending on the year.

-Crime statistics have historically been reported using the [Uniform Crime Report (UCR)](https://ucr.fbi.gov/additional-ucr-publications/ucr_handbook.pdf) guidelines.
-In more recent years many police agencies have transitioned to using the [National Incident-Based Reporting System](https://bjs.ojp.gov/sites/g/files/xyckuh236/files/sarble/data_common/nibrs-user-manual-2021-1041521.pdf).
-Crime stats for each city could have been compiled by either of these protocols, depending on the year.
-These two reporting methodologies alone cannot be compared to one another as there are significant differences in the way wherein crime stats are compiled, summarized [here](https://www.centralsquare.com/resources/articles/nibrs-survival-kit-an-in-depth-look-at-how-nibrs-differs-from-ucr).
-See "Section IV.
-Methodology" for more information on adjustments made to UCR and NIBRS data to make them more comparable.
+Crime statistics have historically been reported using SRS guidelines, which is a summary-based accounting of crime evsnts.
+In more recent years many police agencies have transitioned to using the [National Incident-Based Reporting System](https://bjs.ojp.gov/sites/g/files/xyckuh236/files/sarble/data_common/nibrs-user-manual-2021-1041521.pdf), which is incidence based.
+The difference between the two methods can cause significant difference in terms of total crime committed, see (see "Section V: Additional Info On UCR") for more information.

 Moreover the actual place wherein the stats were pulled from are either in official publications found on a given police department website, and/or from resources provided by the FBI such as the [Crime Data Explorer](https://cde.ucr.cjis.gov/LATEST/webapp/#/pages/explorer/crime/crime-trend) or the [National Archive of Criminal Justice Data (NACJD)](https://www.icpsr.umich.edu/web/pages/NACJD/index.html).